What are you reading, watching and listening to? - All languages

 Re: What are you reading, watching and listening to? - All languages

-linguistcat wrote: Sun Sep 15, 2024 2:40 pm Fun(?) fact: Before the term got coopted by misogynistic far right bigots who want to blame everything on women, the term had actually been coined by a woman, and she'd made a message board for people to either find like minded people (and possibly end their celibacy), or else find like minded folks to share non-relationship related achievements and try to come to terms with said celibacy.
+Yes, that’s how B.G.
+Gilmartin uses it; as an adjective meaning “involuntarily celibate”; or as an adjective-used-as-a-noun meaning “an involuntarily celibate person”, or “some or all involuntarily celibate people “.linguistcat wrote: ↑Sun Sep 15, 2024 2:40 pm Fun(?) fact: Before the term got coopted by misogynistic far right bigots who want to blame everything on women, the term had actually been coined by a woman, and she'd made a message board for people to either find like minded people (and possibly end their celibacy), or else find like minded folks to share non-relationship related achievements and try to come to terms with said celibacy.
 She's said in interviews that while she doesn't regret the community or even coining the term, she hates what it's become.

 Possibly this guy picked up the term before the change over?
 But yeah, if not, big red flags.